Pregnancy, Birth + Post-Natal Care

 Your diet is never so important than in the period prior to conception and during pregnancy.
 During pregnancy, a mother does not necessarily need to “eat for two” when it comes to calories.
 However, you do need to consume extra nutrients.
 During pregnancy a woman requires 70% more nutrients, but only 30% more food – which is why the quality of what you eat is essential, as is nutritional supplementation to optimise the health of you and your baby and to prevent your nutrient reserves from becoming depleted.

 Unfortunately, nutrient deficiencies are common during pregnancy, and cause serious problems for you and your baby.
-For example, we know that folate deficiency during pregnancy can cause neural tube defects, and that iodine deficiency can cause neurological and developmental delays in babies, and that iron deficiency can affect brain development in babies.
-Recent research even shows that vitamin D deficiency may increase the risk of psychological disorders in offspring, including schizophrenia in later life and may be associated with autism.
+For example, we know that folate deficiency during pregnancy can cause neural tube defects, iodine deficiency can cause neurological and developmental delays in babies, and iron deficiency can affect brain development in babies.
+Recent research even shows that vitamin D deficiency may increase the risk of psychological disorders in offspring, including schizophrenia in later life, and may be associated with autism.
 Therefore, it is essential that you have enough of all of the essential nutrients to provide you baby with the right building blocks at each critical stage of its development.

 Our practitioners ideally like to run nutritional tests on mothers-to-be, to test for the vital nutrients necessary for a healthy pregnancy, before conception or at least in the early stages in pregnancy.
 Common deficiencies include iron, B-vitamins, zinc, vitamin D, iodine and many more.
 They will then advise on the best diet and pregnancy supplementation regime individually for you, based on your nutritional status, any pre-existing health concerns, family history (such as allergies), genetics (MTHFR mutations) and to address any issues that might arise along the way.